 There are a number of factors that contribute to employee satisfaction.

 When employers treat employees with respect, get regular recognition for their hard work.
 In addition get benefits and compensations, and have positive management.
 They are usually very happy with their employer and thus put in more effort to make your business successful.
 If compared to those who are not happy with their job and work environment.

 Once you have identified the areas where the employees are not so happy, you are able to do something about it, to make some adjustments.
 The changes don’t always have to be big and costly; employees usually greatly appreciate small gestures like free coffee and hot chocolate and a water fountain.
 Or perhaps a customized workstation where the employee gets to pick his or her own décor and/or equipment?

 When you have a high level of employee satisfaction, some of the benefits include:

 - fewer employees leave your business for new positions with other companies

-- it is easier to fill open positions within your company as you have a reputation as a good employer and people are interested in working for you
+- it is easier to fill open positions within your company as you have a reputation as a good employer and people have interest in working for you

 It is expensive to hire and train new employees, so make an effort to keep employee satisfaction high and thereby keeping employee turnover low.

 Read more on how Spotify used employee satisfaction surveys to improve their employee´s happiness!